Hello Danvers Community,

 DESE is requiring districts to develop three separate plans – one for return to full in-person instruction with safety requirements, one for full remote learning, and one for hybrid learning that combines in-person and remote learning.
 Although things are subject to change based on the most recent medical information, the expectation today is that students will return to full in-person instruction in September.

 We realize that there are more questions than answers at this time, and we will continue to communicate with you in the coming weeks and months.
-We also encourage you to read the full guidance document, and if you have questions to please send them to our dedicated email address: email@example.com.
+We also encourage you to read the full guidance document, and if you have questions to please send them to our dedicated email address for public comment: email@example.com.

 Thank you for your patience and understanding.